spark-jobserver/spark-jobserver/doc/python.md

     curl "localhost:8090/jobs/<job-id>"

-Note: The SparkJobServer takes care of pushing the Egg file you uploaded to Spark as part of the job submission, ensuring that all workers have access to the full contents of the Egg file.
+Note: The SparkJobServer takes care of pushing the Egg/Wheel file you uploaded to Spark as part of the job submission, ensuring that all workers have access to the full contents of the archive.

 ## PythonSessionContext

-Python session context provides full access to Spark Session including access to the underlaying Spark Context.
+Python session context provides full access to Spark Session including access to the underlying Spark Context.
 The previously available `SQLContext` and `HiveContext` Context Factory are no longer supported.

 Simply launch a context using